4th South Midland Brigade, Royal Field Artillery: 2/IV South Midland Brigade

 The 2nd Line brigade was formed on 21 October 1914 at 25 per cent establishment by men drawn from the 1st Line.
 It then began recruiting from 4 January 1915, when it was assigned to the 2nd South Midland Division (later 61st (2nd South Midland) Division) at Northampton, where the brigade concentrated on 5 February.
 While stationed at Northampton, the division formed part of First Army of Central Force, but once the 48th Division had gone to France, the 61st replaced it around Chelmsford as part of Third Army, Central Force, responsible for coastal defence.
 2/IV South Midland Bde took over the billets at Great Baddow from its 1st Line on 5 April.
 By the end of August all remaining Home Service men had been transferred to provisional (home defence) units and the whole brigade was available for overseas service.
 At this time it was commanded by Lt-Col W.S.
 Tunbridge.
 In September 1915 it exchanged billets with 2/II SM Bde at Writtle.

 2/5th Warwickshire Bty was disbanded and its men distributed on 3 September, but was reformed on 9 December.
 On 6–7 January 1916 the brigade was brought up to strength by the arrival of recruits from 3rd Line training centre of the South Midland RFA at White City, Bristol, and from No 7 TF Artillery Training Centre at Winchester.
 On 20 January the brigade received two old 5-inch howitzers and on 24 January four obsolete French De Bange 90 mm guns for training (though it was training to use the modern 4.5-inch howitzer).
-At this time the brigade was temporarily commanded by Maj Attwood Torrens.308 Bde War Diary September 1915–January 1917, TNA file WO 95/3044/2.
+At this time the brigade was temporarily commanded by Maj Attwood Torrens.